Requiem für einen jungen Dichter: Recordings

-Most recently, a further performance conducted by Michael Gielen, with the SWR Sinfonieorchester Baden-Baden und Freiburg and singers Isolde Siebert, Renate Behle and Richard Salter, has been released in 2021 on Volume 10 of the Michael Gielen Edition.
+A further performance conducted by Michael Gielen, with the SWR Sinfonieorchester Baden-Baden und Freiburg and singers Isolde Siebert, Renate Behle and Richard Salter, was released in 2021 on volume 10 of the Michael Gielen Edition.
 This recording was made on 17 April 1999 as a final rehearsal for the US première of the work which took place on 20 April (but which was not recorded).